suabochica/understanding-typescript/scracthpad/10-modules-and-namespaces.md

 1. Module introduction
 2. Writing module code
+3. Working wiht namespaces
-3. Organizing files and folders
+4. Organizing files and folders
-4. A problem with namespace imports
+5. A problem with namespace imports
-5. Browsers note
+6. Browsers note
-6. Using ES modules
+7. Using ES modules
-7. Understanding various import and export syntax
+8. Understanding various import and export syntax
-8. How does code in module execute
+9. How does code in module execute
-9. Wrap up
+10. Wrap up

 Module introduction
 ----------------------------------------